zichuan-liu/IB4LLMs/README.md

 ![figs](figs/framework.png)

+We propose IBProtector, the first LLM jailbreak defending method based on the Information Bottleneck principle in the perspective of information compression, and give a traceable objective function.
+The method is lightweight and requires no modifications to the LLMs.
+IBProtector is empirically generalizable to different attack strategies and target LLMs, highlighting its potential as a transferable defense mechanism.
+We evaluate IBProtector on token-level and prompt-level jailbreaking datasets.
+The results show that IBProtector can successfully defend against adversarial prompts without substantially affecting LLMs’ responsiveness and inference consumption.

 ## Citing IBProtector
 > 🌟 If you find this resource helpful, please consider star this repository and cite our research:
 ```tex